7 reasons why your business needs offline experiences

 Pexels Alleksana 7430733 1024x682

 Imagine beginning a new role, attempting to get to grips with each element of your to-do list, and meeting your colleagues for the first time in short virtual bursts?
-Unfortunately for some, this was their reality during the pandemic. that 64% of new hires during this time are struggling and on the point of burnout in their new positions.
+Unfortunately for some, this was their reality during the pandemic.
+Studies have shown that 64% of new hires during this time are struggling and on the point of burnout in their new positions.

 The risk of burnout increases when new team members have relocated to join your organization.
-Many employees, especially younger generations, rely on colleagues or work events as they look for new social circles and can be left extremely isolated without this lifeline. in person and welcoming fresh faces with small social gatherings can help even the most introverted settle into their new city.
+Many employees, especially younger generations, rely on colleagues or work events as they look for new social circles and can be left extremely isolated without this lifeline.
+Onboarding in person and welcoming fresh faces with small social gatherings can help even the most introverted settle into their new city.

 4. They help teams get the creativity flowing